 - Similar crimes have already happened on the property or in the vicinity

-- The previous crimes were violent and similar in nature
+- The previous crimes were violent and similar

 - Crime at the property was recent and frequent